What functions and graphs does QCE Math Methods Unit 1 introduce, and how are they analysed?

 What this dot point is asking

-QCAA wants Year 11 students to recognise the major function families, identify their key features, and apply the four standard transformations.
-Foundation for Unit 3 / 4 calculus work.
+QCAA wants Year 11 students to recognise the major function families, identify their key features (intercepts, turning points, asymptotes and end behaviour), and apply the four standard transformations to sketch and describe graphs.
+This is the foundation for the Unit 3 and 4 calculus work, where the same families and transformations reappear with derivatives and integrals.

 Function families